Cleanly1/blackstar/README.md

 ## Build Process

 ## Where to look at the site
 The site is uploaded to Netlify.
-[Blackstar](https://blackstar6.netlify.com/)
+[Link to the site](https://blackstar6.netlify.com/)